The most fashionable hats for winter 2021: go for models with fur like Bella Hadid and Rihanna

 Remember the famous hat of Monomakh, which Ivan the Terrible did not part with in the film “Ivan Vasilyevich Changes His Profession” (and in life, judging by the history lessons)?
 Now this headdress, which was passed down from generation to generation in the royal family, is returning to fashion again.
 Only in a slightly simplified form – without precious stones and a luxurious insert with gold elements on the back of the head.

 However, the concept has remained the same – a massive fur hat, which at first glance gives you stateliness, and at the same time makes it clear to everyone around that there is a real ruling monarch next to them (even if you do not have blue bloods).
 You will be surprised, but this wardrobe item is relevant all year round.
-While Bella Hadid strolls her red fur hat complete with black gins and T-shirts in November, Rihanna showed the world an oversized panama hat designed for her by London-based designer Benny Andallo in the spring.
-And the singer wears it as if her hat is a real crown.
+While Bella Hadid walks her red fur hat complete with black jeans and T-shirts in November, and Rihanna showed the world a huge panama hat designed for her by London-based designer Benny Andallo in the spring.
+And the singer wore it as if her hat was a real crown.

 We suggest you follow Rihanna’s example and add fur hats to your wardrobe.
 If you are against natural fur, young brands such as Stand Studio and Apparis create hats from sustainable and ethical materials.
 The most important thing: mom can be calm – with such a hat, your head is definitely warm.